newrelic/nr-ngo-validation-serverless/README.md

 - get-lookup-response: allow user to fetch LLR from the database,
 - get-validation-history: allow user to fetch history of validation from database.
 We are supporting AuroraDB with Postgres right now,
+- get-validation-history-adm: allow admin to fetch history of validation from database.
+We are supporting AuroraDB with Postgres right now,
 - manual-approval: allow for manual approval of a user by NR employees,
 - update-llr: allows for an update of large lookup response on the database,
 - save-attempts: allow user to save validation attempt to the database,